Skip to content

 # Semantic recall (when you don't know which file)

-~/.shad/bin/shad recall "query" --vault ~/workspace -m sonnet
+~/.shad/bin/shad recall "query" --collection ~/workspace -m sonnet

 # BM25 search (fast, no embeddings needed)